vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
-Let update texts for object and edges labels
+You can revise and update the texts for the object and edge labels.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>